NREL/SSRS/README.rst

 spatially varying wind conditions and ground features (altitude, slope, aspect).
-SSRS can be applied to any rectangular region within the US without the need for any eagle-centric or atmosphere-related data collection efforts, using only the publically available data sources.
+SSRS can be applied to any rectangular region within the US without the need for any eagle-centric or atmosphere-related data collection efforts, using only the publicly available data sources.
 SSRS implements and extends the capability of the fluid-flow model from 'Brandes, D., & Ombalski, D. (2004).
 Modelling raptor migration pathways using a fluid-flow analogy.
 The Journal of Raptor Research, 38(3), 195-207.'
 More details can be found in the publication: